microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Incremental Text Document Synchronization

 The example uses the simple text document manager provided by the `vscode-languageserver` module to synchronize documents between VS Code and the language server.

 This has two drawbacks:

-* lots of data transfer since the whole content of a text document is sent to the server repeatedly.
+* Lots of data transfer since the whole content of a text document is sent to the server repeatedly.
-* if an existing language library is used, such libraries usually support incremental document updates to avoid unnecessary parsing and abstract syntax tree creation.
+* If an existing language library is used, such libraries usually support incremental document updates to avoid unnecessary parsing and abstract syntax tree creation.

 The protocol therefore supports incremental document synchronization as well.

-To make use of incremental document synchronization a server needs to install three notification handlers:
+To make use of incremental document synchronization, a server needs to install three notification handlers:

-* _onDidOpenTextDocument_: is called when a text document got opened in VS Code.
+* _onDidOpenTextDocument_: is called when a text document is opened in VS Code.
 * _onDidChangeTextDocument_: is called when the content of a text document changes in VS Code.
-* _onDidCloseTextDocument_: is called when a text document got closed in VS Code.
+* _onDidCloseTextDocument_: is called when a text document is closed in VS Code.

 Below a code snippet that illustrates how to hook these notification handlers on a connection and how to return the right capability on initialize: